 Get ready to see diners enjoying orange-hued meals at local restaurants all September — for a good cause.
-“Eating for Orange,” a partnership between local food blogger Kate Schlientz (founder of IntoxiKate), Feeding Westchester, and more than 50 county restaurants, helps raise awareness for the estimated 20 percent of Westchester residents who are at risk of food insecurity.
+For the fifth year in a row, the Eating for Orange campaign, a partnership between local food blogger Kate Schlientz (founder of IntoxiKate), Feeding Westchester, and more than 30 county restaurants, helps raise awareness for the estimated 37% of Westchester residents who are at risk of food insecurity.

 Participating restaurants span the county, from Ardsley to Port Chester and from Tarrytown to Yonkers.
 The chefs are creating orange-inspired dishes that include seasonal staples, gluten-free, and vegetarian options.